×

 When we asked expats what advice they would give a foreigner before buying a property in Tokyo, they said:

 "1.
 Research the market: Familiarize yourself with the Tokyo real estate market, including property types, locations, and price ranges, to make an informed decision.
 2. Choose a location: Consider factors such as proximity to public transportation, schools, shopping centers, and parks when selecting a neighborhood in Tokyo.
 3. Consult a real estate agent: Work with a reputable real estate agent who is knowledgeable about the Tokyo property market and can help you find a suitable property.
 4. Understand property types: Be aware of the different types of properties available in Tokyo, such as apartments, condominiums, and single-family homes.
 5. Check the property's age and condition: Older properties may require more maintenance and repairs, while newer properties may have better amenities and facilities.
 6. Review the property's ownership history: Ensure that the property has a clear title and no outstanding debts or legal issues.
 7. Understand the costs involved: Be prepared for various expenses, such as agent fees, property taxes, registration fees, and maintenance fees.
 8. Secure financing: If you need a mortgage, research your options and secure financing from a bank or financial institution in Japan.
 9. Obtain necessary permits and approvals: Ensure that you have all the required permits and approvals from local authorities before purchasing the property.
 10. Hire a lawyer: Consider hiring a lawyer who specializes in Japanese real estate law to help you navigate the legal aspects of buying property in Tokyo.
 11. Be prepared for cultural differences: Familiarize yourself with Japanese customs and etiquette, as they may impact your property search and negotiation process.
-12. Learn about property management: If you plan to rent out your property, research property management companies in Tokyo to help you manage your investment," explained one person living in Tokyo, Japan.
+12. Learn about property management: If you plan to rent out your property, research property management companies in Tokyo to help you manage your investment," wrote one expat who made the move to Tokyo.

 Are foreigners allowed to own property in Tokyo?